 Or are you looking for general Tomato recipes?
 Try Santorini Style Tomato Patties, Baked Tomato Pasta Sauce, and a Light Summery Tomato and Potato Soup (from India).

 Have a look at our Toastie Sandwiches.
 All of our Tomato Salad Recipes are here, and the complete compendium of Tomato dishes are here.
 Would you like to browse all of our Salads?
 Or spend some time to explore our Late Summer dishes.

 Continue reading “Tomato and Basil Salad with Grilled Cheese Croutons”

 Today’s salad takes some olive tapenade and olive oil and smothers bread in it.
 As it soaks in, cubes of the bread are mixed with tomatoes to make a gorgeous salad.
 A fun alternative to including olives, and adds a bit of bulk to the dish.

 This is also a great way to use up left over bread that might be only good for toast.
 The firmer texture of this bread is perfect for salads as it soaks up the juices of tomatoes and dressings.

 Are you looking for similar Tomato Salads?
 Try this one which combines crispy flatbread, tomatoes and red peppers.
 And our favourite of Fresh Mozzarella, tomatoes and cucumbers.
-Also try a Warm Tomato Salad, Tomato and Basil Salad with Grilled Cheese Croutons, and Artichoke Hearts with Tomatoes.
+Also try Simple Tomato and Bread Salad, Warm Tomato Salad, Tomato and Basil Salad with Grilled Cheese Croutons, and Artichoke Hearts with Tomatoes.